Cancer treatment for men: Possible sexual side effects

 Knowing more about your cancer treatment and how it may affect sexual function can help you find a solution if problems develop.

-Pelvic cancers: More likely to cause sexual dysfunction than do other cancers
+Pelvic cancers: More likely to cause sexual dysfunction than are other cancers

 Men with cancer in their pelvic area are more likely than are men with other cancers to report difficulty resuming sex after cancer treatment.